Shake Shack: IPO and continued expansion

+On June 13, 2024, Shake Shack opened their first Canadian outlet at Sankofa Square in Toronto.

 Paycheck Protection Program relief

 In April 2020, Shake Shack applied for funding through the Paycheck Protection Program due to lost business during the COVID-19 pandemic.
 It received $10 million.
 Shake Shack was criticised for utilizing a loophole in the program which allowed it to qualify for monetary aid meant to help small businesses.
 The company operates 189 locations in the U.S., but only employs around 45 persons at each restaurant.
-Shake Shack CEO Randy Garutti then said it would return the $10 million so that "restaurants who need it most can get it now."
+Shake Shack CEO Randy Garutti then said it would return the $10 million so that "restaurants who need it most can get it now".
 In July, it was revealed that Shack Shake founder Danny Meyer's Union Square Hospitality Group took a total of between $11 and $27 million in PPP funding.
 Meyer was unapologetic about receiving the relief funds, despite the fact that the firm employs a total of 2,300 employees.
 When the Shake Shack relief funding was revealed, he had earlier appeared on at least one podcast stating that its acceptance of PPP funding was irresponsible.

 Other ventures

-Shake Shack has frequently been the headlining restaurant at The Infatuation's EEEEEATSCON food festival in Santa Monica, California and Forest Hills, New York.
+Shake Shack has frequently been the headlining restaurant at The Infatuation's EEEEEATSCON food festival in Santa Monica, California, and Forest Hills, New York.
 Culinary Director Mark Rosati is known for creating exclusive burger and shake collaborations local restaurants for the festival.
-In 2018 he collaborated with Brooklyn's Emily restaurant to create a Shack-style burger topped with American cheese, a special “Emmy” sauce and caramelized onions.
+In 2018 he collaborated with Brooklyn's Emily restaurant to create a Shack-style burger topped with American cheese, a special "Emmy" sauce and caramelized onions.
 The burger was so popular that tickets for the event sold out one week in advance, and it was described as a "mash-up of pizza and burger flavors" and "transcendent".
 In 2019 he collaborated with Petit Trois in Santa Monica and Uncle Boons in Forest Hills.

 The company sells branded T-shirts, sunglasses, and other accessories, called Shack Swag.